smurferson1/MineControl/README.md

 # MineControl

 A **power tool** for automating temperature management, scheduling, and data aggregation while mining cryptocurrency.
 For us plebs with a single GPU and CPU running **Windows 10 x64**.
-It can automatically keep your miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh), with more customization than you probably need.
+It can automatically keep your miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh).
 This is accomplished by:
 - Reading temperatures and other sensor data from an external hardware monitor app.
 - Setting GPU power profile through an external GPU controller app.
 - Optionally managing execution of an external GPU and/or CPU mining app and capturing their output for charting/logging.